petebachant/petebachant.github.io/_posts/2025-10-10-single-button.md

 so researchers don't need to hop around and manually transfer data between them.
-We need the project to remain the single source of truth but be able to sync out to these more specialized tools.
+We need the project to remain the single source of truth but be able to sync with these more specialized tools.
 We'll likely need to integrate, not necessarily replace, things like Google Docs, Sheets, Slides, Microsoft Office, and Google Colab.